poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 Now we have registred our plugin for clients.
 Do the same in both of them.

-Now we want to send a message from our Client, to SerwerClient, to do it, we should remember a few things.
+Now we want to send a message from our Client, to ResponseClient, to do it, we should remember a few things.

 Message object must have some body, otherwise base protocol doesn't allow us to send it to our recipient.